Skip to content

 The slate bed sits on a substructure that ties the slate to the cabinet.
 On a serious table, the substructure is solid hardwood, bolted to the cabinet at multiple points, and itself reinforced enough to carry the slate without flexing.

 A composite or thin-MDF substructure is the most common shortcut on tables where the slate spec looks acceptable but the play quality drifts after a year or two.
-The slate may be 1 inch or even 1¼ inch, but if the substructure under the slate is flexing, the slate flexes with it, and the bed loses level.
+The slate may be 1 inch or thicker, but if the substructure under the slate is flexing, the slate flexes with it, and the bed loses level.

 This is where the construction conversation becomes a single piece.
 Slate thickness, substructure quality, cabinet construction, and joinery all act together.
 The way to think about it is that the entire stack from the floor up needs to be rigid for the slate to do its job.
 A great slate on a poor substructure plays poorly.
 A great slate on a great substructure plays well for life.